aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ---
 ### Conclusion
 Great job!
-Now you know how to use pseudo parameters to make your CloudFormation templates more reusable.
+You have learned how to use pseudo parameters to write reusable CloudFormation templates.
 For more information, see pseudo parameters [documentation page](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html).